 - 9:00 Judging begins

 You will choose your category and grade level when you check in.
-Assignments are first come/first served.
-Several years ago, we assigned judge slots ahead of time, but every year we have judges who confirm and then don't show up.
+Assignments are first come, first served.
 To prevent open judge slots, we adopted the onsite assignment method now used.
 At this time, you will receive your list of judging assignments for the day.
 You should peruse the Categories pages and look at the Rubric Guidelines found there to familiarize yourself with the descriptions and assessment guidelines for each category.

 Promptly at 9:00 am, judging starts.
-You have a strict 15 minute window to judge a project.
+You have a strict 15-minute window to judge a project.
 A new judging slot opens every 20 minutes.
-After an hour or hour and a half, you will receive a 20 minute break for refreshments, restroom break, regrouping, etc. Then, at around two and a half hours, lunch break.
-Judging may continue after lunch until around 2:00 pm.
+After an hour or hour and a half, you will receive a 20-minute break for refreshments, restroom break, regrouping, etc. Then, at around two and a half hours, lunch break.
+Judging will continue after lunch until all entries are judged in the category.

 Your last judge slot is determined by the number of projects that your judge team will judge.
-Some teams are finished around lunch time and others have a full schedule, usually around 2:00, but should not be later
+Some teams are finished around lunch time and others have a full schedule.

 How to judge projects